pods-finance/subgraph/README.md

 ## Technical Specs
 #### Deployment Procedure
 0. `yarn run codegen` (if there were changes to the schema.graphql)
-1. `yarn deploy:kovan-dev --access-token XXXXXXX` (the $VARIANT here is kovan-dev | for the access token, see the dashboard for the pods account)
+1. `yarn deploy:kovan --access-token XXXXXXX` (the $VARIANT here is kovan | for the access token, see the dashboard for the pods account)
 #### Configuration

 The configuration variables (e.g. the manager address or start block) can be managed in `src/constants/addresses` files.